ygf11/dep-helper/README.md

 ```

 you can configurate:
-1. add jar which will conflict each other to configuration tag.
-As an example: ygf.deps.service:service1:1.0-SNAPSHOT .
+1. add `jar` which will `conflict` each other to configuration tag.
+   `Example`: `ygf.deps.service:service1:1.0-SNAPSHOT` .
-2. add `build` goal, maven will find and save these jar in src/dep-helps dir.
+2. add `build` goal, maven will find and save these jar in `src/dep-helps` dir.

 ## get target class